mholling/nswtopo/README.markdown

 ## Holdings

 The `holdings` layer overlays property boundaries and the names of landowners.
 This information may be useful to rogainers when planning a course.
 (No information is available for the ACT.)

+## RFS Layers

+The `rfs` layers add representations of stock dams and buildings to your map.
+These features are usually present on a standard 1:25k topographic map, but are not provided by the standard topographic server.
+The information is sourced from a map provided for the Rural Fire Service.
+You may wish to change the order of these layers with Inkscape after adding them to your map (e.g. the `rfs.stock-dams` layer should be moved to below the `topographic.water-areas` layer.)

 ## Relief